ANGELMC113/work_examples_morales_cirera/README.md

-This folder contains some projects developed by my fellow university students and I. Some of them will require internet connection to download data (but do not worry, those are safe).
+This repository contains some projects developed by my fellow university students and I. Some of them will require internet connection to download data (but do not worry, those are safe).
 Most of them have their reports in English, but some are in Spanish or Catalan.

 The projects have been distributed on three general topics: